Emicy963/TodoList/README.md

 4. Set up the database:
     - Make sure PostgreSQL is running, and create a database for the project.
-    - Update the `DATABASES` configuration in the `settings.py` file to connect to your PostgreSQL instance.
+    - Update the `DATABASES` configuration in the `settings.py` file to connect to your PostgreSQL ou MySQL instance.

 5. Run database migrations:
     ```bash